Next Author: Devon Monk

 Dreamfever by Karen Marie Moning

 At the end of Faefever, Mac was brought low, her free will stolen by the schemes of the Lord Master and the powers of several Fae.
 In the early chapters of Dreamfever, Karen Marie Moning makes the unusual decision of switching to another point of view, that of Mac’s teenage friend Dani, who narrates the first few days after the walls between the worlds fall down.
-Dani’s style of narration can be a little jarring after one is accustomed to Mac’s voice, but these chapters give us an idea of what’s going on in the world while Mac is out of commission.
+Dani’s style of narration can be a little jarring after one is accustomed to Mac’s voice,

-Shadowfever: This series has everything!
+Shadowfever: This series has everything and it’s great on audio

 Shadowfever by Karen Marie Moning